nicholasbishop/atlassian-app-auth/README.md

 [![crates.io](https://img.shields.io/crates/v/atlassian-app-auth.svg)](https://crates.io/crates/atlassian-app-auth)
 [![Documentation](https://docs.rs/atlassian-app-auth/badge.svg)](https://docs.rs/atlassian-app-auth)

+⚠️ This crate is no longer maintained and the repository has been archived.
+If you are interested in taking over the crate, feel free to contact me: nbishop@nbishop.net.

 This is a small library for authenticating with an Atlassian API (such as the Jira API) as an Atlassian Connect App.